Today's History Trivia for March 1

 1922 William Maxwell Gaines d.
 1992 American comic-book publisher.
 Comic books: Mad Magazine.

-1914 Ralph Waldo Ellison d.
+1913 Ralph Waldo Ellison d.
 1994 American author.
-Writings: Invisible Man (1952, winner of the National Book Award, it chronicled a black man's humiliations in the South and Harlem won the National Book Award.
+His book Invisible Man (1952) about an African-American man whose color renders him invisible, chronicling a black man's humiliations in the South and Harlem won the National Book Award.

 1904 Paul Hartman d.
 1973 American actor.
 TV: The Andy Griffith Show (Emmett the fix-it man).